 The internet, and social media, allow us to overcome some of the social and geographical barriers between people, giving us a more balanced view of the world.
 However – although millions of people are using these online platforms to expand their horizons, many are doing the opposite, creating a ‘Daily Me’ – a filter bubble that is specifically tailored to their own interests.
 This year, I’d like to see more brands doing their part to break this cycle, to connect people from all over the world; helping them learn about one another’s cultures, to explore valuable new perspectives and opportunities.
 Brands have the opportunity to promote diverse, meaningful opinion and embrace what diversity can do for them and their environment.

-Tomorrow we’ll be sharing predictions from our offices in China, Sydney, Dubai and more.
+Next week we’ll be sharing predictions from our offices in Sydney, China, Dubai and more.

 Share your thoughts